lipemon1/navigation/Report.md

  - Second one: estimate the advantage for each action

 Great, now we have to different estimates but we also want to know if our actions are good enough for our states that's why we combine the result between then to measure the impact each action has on each state.

-To see the implementation, go to the `model.py` file.

 ***
 ## Rewards.
 Hell Yeah!